simon-glitch/simon-glitch.github.io/Taochi/controls.md

 * Toggle whether the mouse can create selection fields.
 * If this is on, then:
     * the mouse can select cursors and objects, as if it was a cursor, without any hassle;
-    * and the action `summon selection field` will create a selection field on the mouse (as well as an on all active cursors)
+    * and the action `summon selection field` will create a selection field on the mouse (as well as an on all active cursors);
 * If this is off, then:
-    *
+    * the mouse can not select cursors or objects; only cursors can perform selections;
+    * and the action `summon selection field` will only create selections from active cursors;

+`Summon Selection Field`:
+* Starts a selection from all active mouse cursors.
+* A selection field is a rectangle, created from a cursor as its origin.
+    * All objects within the selection field will be selected.
+* This selection allows actions to be performed on those objects, such as moving them, coloring them, copying them, and so on.

+`Finalize Selection`:
+* Remove all selection fields and keep the objects within them selected.
+* This action is only required when distinguishing between resizing objects and resizing selection fields, since the `resize selection field` action takes precedence over the `resize selected object` action.

+`Dismiss Selection`:
+* Unselects all actively selected objects, and clears any selected objects.

+`Resize Selection Field`:
+* Enters "object resizing control mode" (CM:OR), with the current selection fields as the active objects.

+`Resize Object`:
+* Enters "object resizing control mode" (CM:OR), with the selected object as the objects to resize.

 `Name`:
 * Stuff